thx4fish/omscs/docs/cs6310-software-architecture-&-design.md

 - **Approaches** to Software Design.
 It's include 3 aspects: *method, representational, and validation.*
 - **Design Documentation** is key concept in Software Design with *Subcomponents, Control Flow, Performance, Resources.*
 - Low **Coupling** is good (Java packages) and high **Cohesion** good.
-- **Information Hiding** is an encapsulating the capabilities of the module begidn the abstract interface.
+- **Information Hiding** is an encapsulating the capabilities of the module behind the abstract interface.
 - **Abstraction** & **Refinement** is *Declarative, Aggregation, Generalization, Parameterization, and Non-determinism.*
 - **Aesthetics** includes *completeness, consistency, and conceptual integrity.*
 - **Design Philosophy** includes *anlysis, models, user-centered design, IDEs, tools, language and games*